gnaudio/jabra-twilio-call-control-plugin/README.md

 Download [plugin-jabra-call-control.js](https://github.com/gnaudio/jabra-twilio-call-control-plugin/releases/download/1.0.0-beta.4/plugin-jabra-call-control.js), take this file and upload it into the Assets part of your Twilio Runtime.

-You can also use it directly in your own plugin, if you haven't yet started your own Twilio Flex plugin, [get started here](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin), if you have started, start using this plugin by installing it with npm or similar:
+You can also use it directly in your own plugin.
+If you haven't yet started your own Twilio Flex plugin, [get started here](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin).
+If you have started, start using this plugin by installing it with npm or similar:

 ```
 npm install @gnaudio/twilio-flex-call-control-plugin